 Our Postgraduate students have access to a wide range of resources and facilities to assist their studies.
 Our network of professional Student Services offers information, advice, practical help and specialist resources to enable all students to take full advantage of the opportunities offered at postgraduate level.

-The University's Library is open 7 days a week during semesters.
+The University's Library is open 24/7 throughout the year.
 Facilities include more than 800,000 volumes of books and journals, a range of electronic resources including major bibliographic and citation databases, an extensive audio-visual collection, and an inter-lending and document supply service.
 IT facilities include a 24-hour access area in the Library, IT hubs across campus, a high-speed network connecting the whole University campus and a wireless network for laptop and mobile access.

 Our Language Learning support also provides students with the opportunity to learn to speak another language, with classes from beginner to advanced levels.
 Languages offered include Arabic, British Sign Language, Mandarin Chinese, French, German, Greek, Japanese, Italian, Russian and Spanish.